sevenval/flat-docs/reference/OpenAPI/security.md

 * `scope-claim` - The name of the claim, storing the scope of the token (string; default: `scope`).
 The claim value must either be
   * a string containing a whitespace-separated list of scopes (`"scope1 scope2 scope3"`) or
   * an array with a string entry for each scope (`["scope1", "scope2", "scope3"]`).
+* `post-check-flow` - The path to a flow executed after the JWT is checked and found valid.
+In this flow, e.g. additional checks can be implemented (use the [`error` action](/reference/actions/error.md) to throw errors).

 The token is considered valid if all of the following are true:
 * the JWS can be decoded,